-- 1. The boundary of the Forest of Bowland National Landscape is identified on the Policies Map. - 2.
-Paragraphs 1-8 of this policy apply to all land lying within the designated boundary of the National Landscape, including that within the following settlements: - Barley - Newchurch-in-Pendle - Roughlee and Crow Trees - Spen Brook - 3.
-All development should be sustainable, consistent with the primary purpose of the National Landscape designation,53 and support its special qualities as set out in the most up to date Management Plan for the area. - 4.
-Within the Forest of Bowland National Landscape, and its immediate setting, all proposals should address the capacity of the landscape and its ability to accommodate the development.
+- 1. The boundary of the Forest of Bowland AONB is identified on the Policies Map. - 2.
+Paragraphs 1-8 of this policy apply to all land lying within the designated boundary of the AONB, including that within the following settlements: - Barley - Newchurch-in-Pendle - Roughlee and Crow Trees - Spen Brook - 3.
+All development should be sustainable, consistent with the primary purpose of AONB designation,45 and support the special qualities of the AONB as set out in the most up to date Management Plan for the area. - 4.
+Within the AONB, and its immediate setting, all proposals should address the capacity of the landscape and its ability to accommodate the development.
 Great weight will to be given to the conservation and enhancement of landscape character; the natural environment; wildlife; cultural heritage and the historic environment. - 5.
 Major development will not be permitted unless exceptional circumstances exist, and it can be shown to be in the public interest.
 Consideration of such schemes will be assessed against the criteria set out in the NPPF. - 6.
-The intimate nature of the landscape means that relatively small-scale development proposals may be significant, depending on the local context. - 7.
-To promote vibrant communities, and help maintain local service provision, small scale growth and investment within the designated area of the National Landscape will be supported for the following purposes, provided that it does not cause adverse harm to the landscape: - (a) Agriculture and horticulture - (b) Residential conversions and rural exception sites (see Policy DM23) - (c) Engineering operations and essential infrastructure - (d) Sustainable tourism54 - 8.
-Development proposals outside a defined settlement boundary (i.e. within hamlets or the open countryside) will be treated as exceptions and will only be permitted
+The intimate nature of the landscape within the AONB means that relatively small-scale development proposals may be significant, depending on the local context. - 7.
+To promote vibrant communities, and help maintain local service provision, small scale growth and investment within the AONB will be supported for the following purposes, provided that it does not cause adverse harm to the landscape: - (a) Agriculture and horticulture - (b) Residential conversions and rural exception sites (see Policy DM23) - (c) Engineering operations and essential infrastructure - (d) Sustainable tourism46 - 8.
+Development proposals outside a defined settlement boundary (i.e. within hamlets or the open countryside) will be treated as exceptions and will only be permitted where they demonstrate that there would be no adverse impact on settlement or landscape character; and that it: - (a) Requires a rural location. - (b) Will help to sustain an existing business, including farm diversification and tourism schemes. - (c) Supports tourism (see Policy DM45).